Rafale Fighter Jet Deal: What India Gets From France

 Experts say that the Meteor is five times as lethal as its conventional equivalent such as the American AMRAAM missile, and can hit farther than the missile that Pakistan air force has in its arsenal.

-The deal, which was announced by Prime Minister Narendra Modi during his visit to Paris in April last year, is for an aircraft first mooted by the IAF nearly 16 years ago.
+Prime Minister Narendra Modi announced the deal during his visit to Paris in April last year for an aircraft first proposed by the IAF nearly 16 years ago.

 The deal has been hanging fire since Modi’s announcement because of protracted price negotiations.
 The French had made an opening offer of Euro 12 billion in May last year when the negotiations began, according to sources.